mateisilviu/mic-sts-nlu-weather-tone-analyzer/steps/conversation.md

 ### Open IBM Cloud Service Catalog:

 > [Watson Assistant catalog](https://console.bluemix.net/catalog/services/watson-assistant-formerly-conversation)

-Uses this file and use it as a skill in the Watson Assistant User interface
+Use this [file](https://github.com/hansb001/mic-sts-nlu-weather-tone-analyzer/blob/master/scripts/skill-Car-Dashboard---Sample.json) and use it as a skill in the Watson Assistant User interface